shanto-kumar-saha/Selenium-Java-WebAutomation-Testing1/README.md

 <h2>📝 Description</h2>
-This is a simple web automation project in Selenium and java.
-Where you can go through the website and order a book by given information.
-And i will keep update it as the testcase</p>
+This is a simple web automation project in Selenium and java. i will keep update it as the testcase</p>

 <h2>📸 Project Screenshots</h2>